-COVID-19 has not only stopped netball on the court it has also created some other challenges for counties, regions clubs and league.
-This is usually the time of year many look to hold Annual General Meetings (AGMs) and social distancing means traditional meetings at this time are not an option.
+COVID-19 has not only stopped netball on the court but it has also created some other challenges for counties, regions clubs and league.
+Social distancing means traditional meetings at this time are not an option.
 You therefore may need to consider the best approach for your organisation in these times and this page provides you with some information and guidance to help you with these decisions.

 Please note that any AGM should be run in accordance with your constitution and you will need to refer to this to identify any parameters you are required to operate within.
 The options that you may be able to consider are the following: